Amarjit Kaypee: Domestic career and 1990–91 Ranji Trophy Champions

+Post Retirement

 In October 2000, Kaypee retired from cricket.
-He finished his career with a record aggregate of 7623 runs in the Ranji Trophy including 27 centuries.
-Post retirement kaypee was appointed as the head coach of the Haryana team for the 2008-09 season.
-Kaypee was also a match referee for the BCCI for a number of seasons.
+He finished his career with a record aggregate of 7623 runs in the Ranji Trophy including 27 centuries, and a record title of being the leading run scorer in Ranji Trophy, a record he carried for a total of 10 years.
+Post retirement Kaypee was appointed as the head coach for the Haryana Ranji Trophy team for the 2008–09 season.
+Kaypee was also a match referee for the BCCI from 2007–08 to 2013–14 seasons.

+Kaypee once again had been given the charge as the head coach for the Haryana senior men's team for the 2023–24 season, under his guidance and mentorship the team had been performing consistently well in the T20 and List A tournament.

 In April 2006 Kaypee was part of the Indian veterans team that visited Pakistan to play a limited-overs 4 match series against a Pakistan Veteran's XI, organised by the Pakistan Seniors Cricket Board.
 The Indian side was led by former Indian captain Mohammad Azharuddin.

+Overseas Player

-In the 1990s Kaypee had a spell with Smethwick and streetly Cricket Club, as their overseas player.
+In the 1980s and 1990s Kaypee had a spell with Smethwick and Streetly Cricket Club, as their overseas player playing in England.
+Kaypee played his last season during the 1999 English summer before taking retirement from his Domestic Career the following year in 2000.